-Papanicolaou-stained slides prepared from any urine sample can be used for the test.
-U-FISH contains four single-stranded DNA probes, three chromosome enumeration probes (CEPs) that target the pericentromeric regions of chromosomes 2, 7, and 17, and another locus-specific identifier (LSI) probe that targets the 9p21 locus.
-After staining, the slides are analyzed using an epi-fluorescence microscope equipped with a 100 watt mercury lamp or LED light source, and appropriate filters to detect multicolor fluorescent signals,2 and the magnification ranges from $600 \times to 1,000 \times to$
+Papanicolaou-stained slides prepared from any urine sample can be used for the test.67 U-FISH contains four single-stranded DNA probes, three chromosome enumeration probes (CEPs) that target the pericentromeric regions of chromosomes 2, 7, and 17, and another locus-specific identifier (LSI) probe that targets the 9p21 locus.
+After staining, the slides are analyzed using an epi-fluorescence microscope equipped with a 100 watt mercury lamp or LED light source, and appropriate filters to detect multicolor fluorescent signals,2 and the magnification ranges from 600× to 1,000×.
+The number of signals for all four probes should be counted and recorded as abnormal when there is a gain (≥ 2 signals) for two or more chromosomes 3 (red), 7 (green), and 17 (aqua), or when there is a loss of both copies of 9p21 (gold), as suggested by the manufacturer.
+The test is considered positive when ≥ 4 of the 25 analyzed cells present with gains for two or more chromosomes, or ≥ 12 of these 25 cells have zero 9p21 signals (Fig. 8).

-The imaging and automation of the UroVysion FISH analysis saves time, improves productivity, quality control, and the archiving of images, and increases accuracy.
-Automated imaging systems consist of an automated scanning microscope coupled with software for image analysis.
-Target FISH is performed on Papanicolaou-stained monolayer preparations that have been pre-scanned by the imaging system, with atypical urothelial cells selected by the operator
+The imaging and automation of the UroVysion FISH analysis saves time, improves productivity, quality control, and the archiving of images, and increases accuracy.68 Automated imaging systems consist of an automated scanning microscope coupled with software for image analysis.
+Target FISH is performed on Papanicolaou-stained monolayer preparations that have been pre-scanned by the imaging system, with atypical urothelial cells selected by the operator.

-UroVysion FISH has a variable sensitivity of 89-100%, and a specificity of 60-100%.
-A new category, "urothelial neoplasia diagnosed by U-FISH, not otherwise specified

-(UNF-NOS)," was recently proposed.
+UroVysion FISH has a variable sensitivity of 89-100%, and a specificity of 60-100%.^{66,69} A new category, "urothelial neoplasia diagnosed by U-FISH, not otherwise specified (UNF-NOS)," was recently proposed.
 However, there have been concerns on its cost-effectiveness.
-Furthermore, there is a possibility of false-positive results in the UroVysion FISH analysis. $^{70}$
+Furthermore, there is a possibility of false-positive results in the UroVysion FISH analysis.70